rancavil/hadoop-single-node-cluster/examples/README.md

 Now, copy the files txt from the local filesystem to HDFS using the following commands.

      hduser@localhost:~/examples$ hdfs dfs -put *.txt input

+**Note:** if you aren't created the directory input in the hadoop distributed filesystem you have to execute the following commands:

+     hduser@localhost:~/examples$ hdfs dfs -mkdir /user
+     hduser@localhost:~/examples$ hdfs dfs -mkdir /user/hduser
+     hduser@localhost:~/examples$ hdfs dfs -mkdir input

 We can check the files loaded on the distributed file system using.